techlahoma/board_meetings/2021/01_january.md

 #### Joint Conferences
  - How to support other local conferences
- - advertise/endorsed by Techlahoma
+ - Advertise/endorsed by Techlahoma

 #### Retreat
  - (How) should we replace our yearly retreat?

  #### Address
- - (How) We need to update it
+ - (How) We need to update it / New Address?

 #### 2021 Potential Projects:
  - Company Memberships